Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Algebraic structures and cohomological aspects

 between the conserved charges and the cohomological operators.
 Furthermore, we note that we have the following beautiful relationship [2,3]:

-which provides the physical realization of the relationship between the co-exterior derivative and exterior derivative (i.e. $\delta = -\,*\, d\,*$) defined on an {\it even} dimensional spacetime manifold.
+which provides the physical realization of the relationship (i.e. $\delta = -\,*\, d\,*$) between the (co-)exterior derivatives $(\delta)d$ defined on an {\it even} dimensional spacetime manifold.
 In the above equation (95), we observe that it is the interplay between the continuous symmetries (i.e. $s_{(a)b},\;s_{(a)d}$) and the discrete symmetries (89) that provide the analogue of relationship $\delta = - *\, d\, *$.
 In fact, the latter [i.e. equation (89)] leads to the physical realization of the Hodge duality ($*$) operation of the differential geometry.
-Thus, it is now clear that the $(*)$ in (95) is nothing but the discrete symmetry transformations (89).
-The minus sign on the r.h.s of (95) is governed by two successive operations of the discrete symmetry transformations (89) on the generic field $\Psi$: $* \, (*\, \Psi) = -\, \Psi$ (see, e.g. [33]).
+Thus, we note that the $(*)$ in (95) is nothing but the discrete symmetry transformations (89).
+The minus sign on the r.h.s of (95) is governed by two successive operations of the discrete symmetry transformations (89) on the generic field $\Psi$, namely; $* \, (*\, \Psi) = -\, \Psi$ (see, e.g. [33] for details).

 One of the distinguishing features of the cohomological operators ($d,\,\delta,\, \Delta$) is the observation that when they operate on a differential form of a specific degree, the consequences turn out to be completely different.
 For instance, when the (co-)exterior derivatives operate on a form ($f_n$) of degree $n$, they (lower)raise the degree of the form by one (i.e. $\delta\,f_n \sim f_{n-1}, \; d\, f_n \sim f_{n+1}$).
 On the contrary, when $\Delta$ acts on a form of degree $n$, it does {\it not} change the degree at all (i.e. $\Delta\,f_n \sim f_n$).
-We have to capture these properties in the language of the symmetry properties and conserved charges of our present theory.
+We have to capture these properties in the language of the symmetry properties and conserved charges of our present modified version of 2D Proca theory so that we could establish precise analogy.

 The above algebraic features could be also captured in the language of conserved charges.
 To this end in mind, let us define a state $|\psi \rangle_n$ in the quantum Hilbert space of states, as: